 Oil and gas surety bonds are financial guarantees that must be purchased when an oil or gas company seeks to obtain a permit or license to drill.
-Bonds are a way to secure the oil company’s promises to operate according to applicable regulations and to fulfill its other obligations to the state or federal agency that regulates a particular drilling site.
+Bonds are a way to secure an oil company’s promises to operate according to applicable regulations and to fulfill its other obligations to the state or federal agency that regulates a particular drilling site.

 Obligations Secured by Oil and Gas Bonds

 Most of the obligations of oil and gas operators are spelled out in regulations that govern the proper methods for drilling and operating a well.
-The federal Bureau of Land Management (BLM) or the corresponding state agency will require the oil company to properly open the well, maintain the drilling equipment, dispose of drilling waste, make repairs, cap an unproductive well and return the land to its natural state.
+The Bureau of Land Management (BLM) or the corresponding state agency will require the oil company to properly open the well, maintain the drilling equipment, dispose of drilling waste, make repairs, cap an unproductive well and return the land to its natural state.

 A Financial Contract with Three Parties